wp-plugins/facebook-page-publish/readme.txt

 == Changelog ==

+= 0.3.2 =
+* Critical bugfix: fpp_get_post_image crashed when theme support for post thumbnails was not supported!

 = 0.3.1 =
 * Bugfix: Password protected posts: incorrect title and image was shown
 * Bugfix: Shortcodes are now processed and no longer (incompletely) stripped (thanks to *cntrlwiz*!)